-In a nutshell, IR35 was created to clamp down on ‘disguised employment’, to prevent contractors and others who would typically be viewed as ’employed’ by HMRC from being taxed as if they were ‘self employed’.
+In a nutshell, IR35 (the Intermediaries Legislation) was created in 2000 to clamp down on ‘disguised employment’; to prevent contractors and others who would typically be viewed as ’employed’ by HMRC from being taxed as if they were ‘self-employed’.

-On the other hand, an IT contractor whose contracts fall within IR35 will draw down income in the form of a ‘deemed payment‘.
-He will have to pay income tax and national insurance contributions on the entire amount.
+On the other hand, if your contracts fall within IR35, you will receive income in the form of a ‘deemed payment‘.
+You have to pay income tax and national insurance contributions on all relevant earnings.

 In addition, people caught by IR35 are granted a 5% expense allowance to cover the costs of running a limited company.
 They can also claim for standard ‘Section 198’ expenses such as pension contributions and business insurance costs.